IHE/QRPH.mADX/input/pagecontent/issues.md

 - mADX_004: Should the mCSD Find Matching Care Services [ITI-90] transaction be used to locate care services or should the mCSD Request for Care Services Updates [ITI-91] transaction be used instead?
 Should we provide optionality to choose either one, or should we add a discussion in the cross-profile considerations which would suggest that the [ITI-91] transaction can be used in production for caching/performance issues?
 - mADX_005: FHIR supports batch use of the Read and Update transactions.
 Should those transactions be profiled in mADX?
 - mADX_006: Is there a need to profile async transactions in mADX?
 This was in scope for ADX, but is Maturity Level 2 in FHIR: [https://www.hl7.org/fhir/async.html](https://www.hl7.org/fhir/async.html)
+- mADX_007: Do we need to make required in mADXMeasureReport to have a "reporter"?
+In FHIR R4 and R5 "reporter" is optional.
+- mADX_008: Do we need a search transaction on Measure that reflects how a Content Data Structure Consumer is able to request all Measures available?
+If the answer is "yes", then what [search parameters](https://build.fhir.org/measure.html#search) should be included?

 ### Closed Issues